JeffreyJackovich/beginning_machine_learning_with_aws/README.md

 2. Summarizing Text Documents Using NLP
 3. Perform Topic Modelling and Theme Extraction

+## Contributions
+You're welcome to create issues or submit pull requests.
+Your feedback is much appreciated!

 ## Key Features
 Explore popular AI and ML services with their underlying algorithms Use the AWS environment to manage your AI workflow